sayande717/college/README.md

 Note - A number is a prime number if it is only divisible by 1 & itself.
 16.c - Checks whether a number entered is a prime number.
 The number must be >0.
 17.c - Prints the sum of digits in a number.
+18.c - Insert an element at a given location in an array.
+19.c - Delete an element from a given location in an array.

 [HTML]
 1. Personal Profile - A personal profile page.